Frequently Asked Questions

 Q: Am I eligible?

 A: We do not evaluate merits beforehand.
-Requirements are described here.
+Requirements are described under The Application – what documents are to be submitted?.
 Please note that the wording “otherwise acquired equivalent knowledge in Sweden or abroad” allows for some flexibility.
 Subjects closely related to what we traditionally refer to as political science may be of relevance.
 If you find yourself in that category, please argue your case in the application, providing information of your merits as well as stating the reason they should be regarded as equivalent!

 Q: How do I finance my PhD?

 A: PhD students are employed fulltime with a fixed monthly salary.
 The current salary for first year PhDs is SEK 29 000 (2022).
 See current doctoral student ladder here.